orsonteodoro/oiledmachine-overlay/scripts/README.md

 * use-linter - Checks for malformed metadata.xml
 * optimize.sh - A script found alongside an ebuild to automate or to simplify multiple emerge optimization

+## OILEDMACHINE_OVERLAY_ROOT

+In the examples below, you can change the root directory to the repositories or replace the default literals:

+* `OILEDMACHINE_OVERLAY_ROOT="/var/db/repos/oiledmachine-overlay"` for newer eselect repository instructions
+* `OILEDMACHINE_OVERLAY_ROOT="/usr/local/oiledmachine-overlay"` for older README.md instructions

 ## Examples

 ### npm_updater_update_locks.sh